riccardoravasio/evolution-of-error-correction/README.md

 ### Growth curves analysis

 Code used to get the growth rate of the yeast strains with different DNA polymerases as function of 3-AT.
-The raw growth assay data (OD6000) used for the analysis can be found in the same folder.
+The raw growth assay data (OD600 BMG SPECTROstar Nano) used for the analysis can be found in the same folder.

 ### Plotting the data from the Supplementary Table of Ravikumar et al. 2018